 Author and Publisher: Jack Anderson, Focal Press 2012

-Written by a cinematographer who shares his experience and knowledge on the techniques and concepts of the trade.
-Geared toward filmmakers who are working on a budget, the book covers everything from breaking down a script, on set etiquette and the technicalities of lenses, film, lighting and post-production processes.
-Included are practical exercises, checklists, cheat sheets and a companion website with demos and additional explanations of concepts.
+Written by a cinematographer who shares his experience and knowledge of the techniques and concepts of the trade.
+Geared toward filmmakers who are working on a budget, the book covers everything from breaking down a script, on set etiquette and the technicalities of lenses, film, lighting, and post-production processes.
+Included are practical exercises, checklists, cheat sheets, and a companion website with demos and additional explanations of concepts.

 Title: The Filmmaker’s Handbook

 Author and Publisher: Plume, revised edition 2007

 This updated guide, used by students, teachers, and professionals, addresses all aspects of filmmaking.
 Topics covered are techniques for making narrative, documentary, corporate, experimental, and feature films, working with high-definition and standard-definition digital video formats, including DV, HD, and HDV, extensive coverage of video editing with the latest nonlinear editing systems, thorough grounding in lenses, lighting, sound recording, and sound editing and more.
 A good place to begin for an overall education on shooting digital.